-Startup Marketplace is back!
-We connect UC Berkeley grad students with top faculty and researchers for multidisciplinary, 40 hour projects to be completed any time during the school year (preferably by end of April).
+Startup Marketplace Fellows is back!
+We connect UC Berkeley grad students with top faculty and researchers for multidisciplinary, 40-hour projects to be completed any time during the school year (preferably by end of April).

-Typical teams include students Berkeley Haas (FT, EW & EMBA), the joint MBA/MPH program, M.Eng., I-School and the Masters of Translational Medicine (MTM).
+Typical teams include students from Berkeley Haas (FT, EW & EMBA), the joint MBA/MPH program, M.Eng., I-School, and the Masters of Translational Medicine (MTM).

 What’s in it for you?
 Great startup experience and a fancy title (UCSF Startup Fellow, Berkeley Labs Startup Fellow, etc.) upon successful completion of the project.
 Top teams will be selected to pitch on LAUNCH Demo Day @ the Expo.
 Some students have gone on to join teams/companies after project completion, but there are no guarantees or expectations.

 What types of projects?
 Biotech/Healthcare/Medtech, Blockchain, Environment & Crew/Life Support Systems, Nanofabrication, and Power Generation and Storage.
 Stages range from early-stage faculty projects to companies prepping for fundraising to funded companies preparing to launch.

 Get involved!
 Fill out the form by 2/26 and we’ll start contacting you with suggested team assignments in ~1-2 weeks.
 Most teams include at least two disciplines (some with up to four), so this is a great opportunity to connect with your peers across campus.

 To sign up please complete the form Linked Here